lumymx/lumystic/README.md

 # lumystic

-A simple elastic joints web-simulation based on p5.js.
+A simple web-simulation of elastic joints based on p5.js.